AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 Best for: Cost-sensitive deployments, self-hosted reasoning, high-volume workloads

 DeepSeek-R1 is the breakthrough open-weights reasoning model.
-At ~87% accuracy it trails the frontier by 4 percentage points — but at roughly 1/10th the cost of o3, the cost-per-correct-answer is dramatically better.
+It trails the frontier by only a few percentage points on most published benchmarks — but at roughly 1/10th the cost of o3, the cost-per-correct-answer is dramatically better.
 For startups, cost-sensitive deployments, or any workload where you can absorb a small accuracy hit, DeepSeek-R1 is the rational choice.

 - Open weights: Self-hosting and full control are options

-- Strong math: 90% on AIME-style problems, close to the frontier
+- Strong math: ~90% on AIME-style problems in published results, close to the frontier

 - Surprisingly strong on coding: Competitive with the closed-source leaders